SageGarg/signalVerse/README.md

     npx tailwindcss init
     ```

+    //node's version has to be greater than 14.0.0

     the above commands create a tailwind.config.js file, in that file add the following command:
     content: ["./templates/*"],; this ensures all the html files in the templates folder can use tailwind.